Ciaron Maher: Suspension from racing

 From the 9 October 2017, Maher was suspended from racing for 6 months and fined $75,000 after pleading guilty to "conduct prejudicial to the image, interests or welfare of racing".
 Racing stewards alleged that Maher failed to report suspicions he had regarding conman Peter Foster's ownership of horses Azkadellia, Hart, Loveable Rogue and Mr Simples.

 Group 1 winners

-Maher has achieved 30 group one wins which include:
+Maher has achieved over 30 group one wins which include: